moritzgamperl/informrisk-lora-node/README.md

 ### Hardware settings

 These settings determine which sensor is connected to which port of the circuit board/processor.
 Using the PCB, this should mostly not have to be changed, except for e.g. the SMN settings.
 Every sensor/set of sensors have a "\*_MINT" variable which controls the measurement interval and a "\*_MCTR" variable which is needed to count the measurements per loop cycle.
-The MCTR should always be set to 1, the MINT can be set depending on the supported measurement interval of the sensor.
+The MINT can be set depending on the supported measurement interval of the sensor.

 All variables named "\*_DPORT" and "\*_APORT" determine the digital and analog port of the sensor, respectively.

-The settings for the ADC require....
-- [ ] Add ADC details
+Information on ADC Settings and Commands will be added here soon.